 Conchiglie: These small shells have a large opening, which makes them best for dishes where fillings can get stuck inside.
 Think hearty meat sauces and creamy pasta salads.
-Who are we kidding: This shape is ideal in mac and cheese too.
+Oh, and of course, this shape is ideal for mac and cheese too.

-Farfalle: Also known as “bow-tie pasta,” farfalle (which literally translates to “butterflies”) works best in dishes with chunks of veg or meat.
+Farfalle: Also known as “bow-tie pasta,” farfalle (which literally translates to “butterflies”) works best in dishes with chunks of vegetables or meat.
 Summer pasta salads with farfalle FTW.

-Fettuccine: While “Alfredo” is basically fettuccine’s last name, try folding other thick sauces, like creamy tomato with browned sausage or a classic Bolognese, into these wide, flat noodles.
+Fettuccine: While “Alfredo” is basically fettuccine’s last name, try folding other thick sauces, like creamy tomato with browned sausage or a classic Bolognese (also known as “ragu”), into these wide, flat noodles.
 They can take it!
 Red pepper and nut-based romesco is another acceptable (and encouraged) option.

 Fusilli: A windy noodle full of cracks deserves a sauce that can stick to it, like pesto.
 And tomato sauce and Bolognese and olive oil and… we could keep going.